 Technical Development, Creative/Exploratory Activities, and Repertoire.
 Thus, you could only have three rows.

 Let me explain briefly each of the areas I use and what it entails.

 This is for rhythm and tonal learning sequence activities I do at the beginning of each lesson (takes less than a minute) in alignment with Music Learning Theory and Edwin Gordon’s Rhythm and Tonal Register books.
 I also use Marilyn Lowe’s Pattern CD.

 Sightreading, generally Piano Safari cards or the Celebration Series Four-Star Sightreading.

-New concepts we may be discussing that day so that I can focus my activities and lesson around that new concept.
+New concepts we may be discussing that day so that I can focus my activities and lessons around that new concept.
 Sometimes I might put down to review the new concept we learned the previous week.

-New, review, memory, and by ear pieces are written here.
+New, review, memory, and by-ear pieces are written here.
 I usually abbreviate the name of the book like “PS” for Piano Safari, “L” for Lesson, “P” for Performance, etc.